DigitalWatergun/old-reminder-app/README.md

 - [x] ~~Implemented Axios Interceptor to automatically refresh accessTokens~~
 - [x] ~~Converted all fetch request to use Axios instances~~
 - [x] ~~Modified Header and HeaderFooter component to add Profile component~~
+- [x] ~~Added ProfileDetails component and Logout feature to remove refreshToken from sessionStorage/mongodb~~

 ### Current Research Items
 - [ ] Is it better to have backend API written using req.query or req.body?